-B) Non-interest bearing 50 year note payable to the DHCD Affordable Housing Trust Fund.
+Collateral 12/31/2023 B) Non-interest bearing 50-year note payable to the EOHLC Housing Stabilization Fund.
 The note is restricted for the financing of affordable rental apartments at Kuehn's Way (the Project).
 There are no monthly payments required on the note, due December 15, 2072.
-975 State Road Tisbury, Massachusetts 908,500 Three notes for rental projects with the Federal Home Loan Bank of Boston Affordable Housing Program (AHP) which are referred to as the AHP Subsidy.
+975 State Road Tisbury, Massachusetts \$ 1,010,000 C) Workforce Housing Mortgage Note payable to MassHousing in the original amount of \$1,800,000.
+The note matures in May 2053.
+The note is due in full at maturity.
+The note is non-interest bearing.
+1,800,000 Three notes for rental projects with the Federal Home Loan Bank of Boston Affordable Housing Program (AHP) which are referred to as the AHP Subsidy.
 These are contingent loans that will forgiven after 15 years of operation of the Project.
 The Project will be subject to deed restrictions or other legally enforceable mechanism that incorporates the income-eligibility and affordability restrictions committed to the approved AHP Projects application.
 The notes are as follows: A) \$160,000 note secured by the property located at 12 Clam Point Road, West Tisbury, Massachusetts.
-12 Clam Point Road, West Tisbury, Massachusetts \$ 160,000 B) \$390,000 note secured by the property located at 6 Water Street, Tisbury, Massachusetts.
+12 Clam Point Road, West Tisbury, Massachusetts 160,000 B) \$390,000 note secured by the property located at 6 Water Street, Tisbury, Massachusetts.
 Water Street Apartments, Tisbury, Massachusetts 390,000 C) \$291,436 note secured by the property located at 14 Village Court, Tisbury, Massachusetts.
-14 Village Court, Tisbury, Massachusetts 291,436 The Scotts Grove, LLC has the following debt obligations: A) \$900,000 non-interest bearing 50 year note payable to the MassHousing.
+14 Village Court, Tisbury, Massachusetts 291,436 The Scotts Grove, LLC has the following debt obligations: A) \$450,000 non-interest bearing 50 year note payable to EOHLC Affordable Housing Trust, which is administered by MassHousing.
 The note is restricted for the financing of nine affordable rental apartments at Scotts Gove (the "Project").
 There are no monthly payments required on the note, due May 23, 2068.
-565 Edgartown Road West Tisbury, Massachusetts 900,000
+565 Edgartown Road West Tisbury, Massachusetts 450,000